How the DeliverySafe Lockable Package Box was Born

 With so many packages being delivered, each founder started having issues.

 One with a roofless porch had products ruined by bad weather.
 Another living on a busy street noticed packages disappearing.
-One who loves to cook found his groceries couldn’t survive Chicago’s heat and humidity.
-And one spent hours waiting at home for sensitive work documents to be delivered because he was afraid they might otherwise get lost.
+And, one who loves to cook found his groceries couldn’t survive Chicago’s heat and humidity.

 Though some resided in the city and others in suburbs, all lived in neighborhoods that they loved and wanted to do their part to keep up the curb appeal that contributed to each area’s charm.